inet-framework/inet-showcases/visualizer/datalinkactivity/doc/index.rst

 and other graphical properties can be changed with parameters of the visualizer.

-By default, all packets, interfaces and nodes are considered for the visualization.
+By default, all packets, interfaces, and nodes are considered for the visualization.
 This selection can be narrowed to certain packets and/or nodes with the visualizer's :par:`packetFilter`, :par:`interfaceFilter`, and :par:`nodeFilter` parameters.